shubhammittal1/Banking-app/README.md

 The diagram shows flow of how we implement User Registration, User Login and Authorization process.

 ## Spring Boot Server Architecture with Spring Security
-You can have an overview of our Spring Boot Server with the diagram below:

 ## Dependency